ben0110/Radar-PointNet/README.md

 _Remarque_: the results outputted from YOLO.V3 are in an json file.
 To transform the detection result in KITTI format, 2 methods are employed:
   * As we mentioned, we had to include in the images, the pedestrians that are not included in the SC PC. therefore, we developped the script "Yolov3_val_results.py" , that permit to filter the 2D detection that corresponds to pedestrians that are 3D annotated per hand. this script work as following:

-    * load the script through the cmd:
+    * Load the script through the cmd:

           python3 Yolov3_val_results.py <res>